huggingface/blog/swift-coreml-llm.md

 Our recommended approach is:

-1. Use the [`transformers-to-coreml`](https://huggingface.co/spaces/huggingface-projects/transformers-to-coreml) conversion space.
+1. Use the [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) conversion space:

-TODO: change the org, as per Julien's email thread.
-TODO: screenshot.

 This is an automated tool built on top of `exporters` (see below) that either works for your model, or doesn't.
 It requires no coding at all: you enter the Hub model identifier, select the task you're planning to use the model for, and click apply.
 If conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done!

+You can [visit the Space](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) or use it directly here:

+<gradio-app theme_mode="light" space="coreml-projects/transformers-to-coreml"></gradio-app>

 2. Use [`exporters`](https://github.com/huggingface/exporters), a Python conversion package built on top of Apple's `coremltools` (see below).